relaxo-player/TivySkip-extension/README.md

 ## How it works
 <a id="how-it-works"></a>

 The extension auto discovers any longstanding broadcast logos in the feed and when it is gone that signals ads are playing and so the tab is muted and a black overlay applied for the duration of the adbreak (or ads are skipped).
 The logo mask rebuilds each page load, fully automatically, but you can also finely select the exact parts of the logo on screen to watch for using the viewfinder.
-When the logo is no longer detected that triggers the blackout overlay timer toggle automatically or you can do it sooner by enabling the keyboard shortcut (key A).
+When the logo is no longer detected that triggers the blackout overlay timer toggle automatically OR you can engage the timers manually via the keyboard shortcut (key A).

 > [!NOTE]
 >